-Assumed initial public offering price per common unit(1) \$ Pro forma net tangible book value per common unit before this offering(2) \$ Increase in net tangible book value per unit attributable to purchasers in this offering Decrease in as adjusted net tangible book value per common unit attributable to the distributions to Diamondback Less: Pro forma net tangible book value per unit after this offering(3) Immediate dilution in as adjusted net tangible book value per common unit attributable to purchasers in this offering(4)(5) \$ (1) Represents the mid-point of the price range set forth on the cover page of this prospectus.
-(2) Determined by dividing the pro forma net tangible book value before the offering by the number of common units ( ) issuable to Diamondback on a fully diluted basis.
-(3) Determined by dividing the pro forma net tangible book value after the offering, after giving effect to the application of f the net proceeds of this
+Assumed initial public offering price per common unit(1) \$ Pro forma net tangible book value per common unit before this offering(2) \$ Decrease in as adjusted net tangible book value per common unit attributable to purchasers in this offering and distributions to Diamondback Less: Pro forma net tangible book value per unit after this offering(3) Immediate dilution in as adjusted net tangible book value per common unit attributable to purchasers in this offering(4)(5) \$

-(3) Determined by dividing the pro forma net tangible book value after the offering, after giving effect to the application of the net proceeds of this offering, by the sum of the number of common units ( ) outstanding after this offering and the number of common units ( ) issuable to Diamondback upon the exchange of all of its Class B Units and Rattler LLC Units.

-(4) Assumes an initial public offering price of \$ per common unit, the mid-point of the price range set forth on the cover page of this prospectus.
-If the initial public offering price were to increase or decrease by \$1.00 per common unit, then dilution in net tangible book value per common unit would equal \$ and \$ , respectively.
+Represents the mid-point of the price range set forth on the cover page of this prospectus.

-(5) Because the total number of common units outstanding on a fully diluted basis following this offering will not be impacted by any exercise of the underwriters' option to purchase additional common units and any net proceeds from such exercise will not be retained by us, there will be no change to the dilution in net tangible book value per common unit to purchasers in this offering due to any such exercise of the option.
+- (2) Determined by dividing the pro forma net tangible book value before the offering by the number of common units () issuable to Diamondback on a fully diluted basis. - (3) Determined by dividing the pro forma net tangible book value after the offering, after giving effect to the application of the net proceeds of this offering, by the sum of the number of common units () outstanding after this offering and the number of common units () issuable to Diamondback upon the exchange of all of its Class B Units and Rattler LLC Units. - (4) Assumes an initial public offering price of \$ per common unit, the mid-point of the price range set forth on the cover page of this prospectus.
+If the initial public offering price were to increase or decrease by \$1.00 per common unit, then dilution in net tangible book value per common unit would equal \$ and \$, respectively. - (5) Because the total number of common units outstanding on a fully diluted basis following this offering will not be impacted by any exercise of the underwriters' option to purchase additional common units and any net proceeds from such exercise will not be retained by us, there will be no change to the dilution in net tangible book value per common unit to purchasers in this offering due to any such exercise of the option.